sailorfe/ephem/docs/20-birth-event-charts.md

 - UTC-7: `America/Denver` (Mountain Standard Time)
 - UTC-8: `America/Los_Angeles` (Pacific Standard Time)

-Alternately, you can convert any time to UTC and avoid `-z/--timezone` altogether, but this gets weird near midnight or the International Date Line and takes you further from verbatim sources.
+Alternately, you can convert any time to UTC and avoid `-z/--timezone` altogether, but this gets weird near midnight or the International Date Line, and it's good practice to stay true to the data as given.